 Scott Shatford 09:03

 Yeah, so we’ve sort of covered the basics.
-You know, it is one of those kind of classic founder stories is that I was stealing this rental arbitrage business going around Santa Monica convincing landlords to rent me their apartment to put it on Airbnb.
+You know, it is one of that kind of classic founder stories is that I was stealing this rental arbitrage business going around Santa Monica convincing landlords to rent me their apartment to put it on AirBNB.
 You know, I think there was some regulation, you know, some signs that that was gonna happen in Santa Monica.
 So I started looking, you know, across California, down south and San Diego, maybe up in Napa Sonoma is trying to just think about, you know, I have all this Where should I go next, right, where do I diversify my portfolio?
 You know, and I was doing great in Santa Monica, but maybe it’s better Newport Beach, right?
 Just trying to really understand where I want to go next.
 You know, I had the secret weapon.
-My father who was a data engineer, you know, who was an engineer and he you know, we talked about sort of some things I heard about scraping Airbnb.
-What can we do with the calendars really understand availability often see how rates are changing?
-So I could sort of put that data, get some, you know, free Zillow data and just see, like, you know, where was the biggest mismatch?
+My father who was a data engineer, you know, who was an engineer and we, you know, we talked about sort of some things I heard about scraping AirBNB.
+What can we do with the calendars really understand availability and often see how rates are changing?
+So I could sort of put that data, get some, you know, free Zillow data, and just see, like, you know, where was the biggest mismatch?
 You know, where were properties, earning $100,000 a year where you could buy it for three or $400,000.
 Right?
 And like, just where’d that cap rate make the most sense?
 And so that’s where I sort of started as my own purpose.
 And then, you know, just being the, you know, data dweeb, I am just really nerded out on, you know, how do I price more effectively?
-How how far in advance are people booking, you know, what could what’s my price on my weekend versus my Tuesdays and Wednesdays?
+How far in advance are people booking, you know, what could what’s my price on my weekend versus my Tuesdays and Wednesdays?
 How much should that really be changing?
 Just none of that data was really available at the time.
-So, you know, when, when Santa Monica finally made short term rentals illegal.
+So, you know, when, when Santa Monica finally made short-term rentals illegal.
 You know, that’s sort of when I had that lightbulb moment.
-It’s like, hey, I’ve got a lot of friends asked me about this information.
+It’s like, hey, I’ve got a lot of friends who asked me about this information.
 I’ve got a lot of people wondering, you know, how the hell I’m doing so well.
 With these properties.
-At one point time I had to top five one bedroom properties in all of our Angeles and they were in Santa Monica.
+At one point in time, I had to top five one-bedroom properties in all of our Angeles and they were in Santa Monica.
 They were doing like $80,000 a year in revenue.
 And the people are like, how are you doing that?
 I was like, Yeah, well, the data, the data is helpful to help me do it right.
-And so that was that was sort of the idea is like, how do you sell, you know, this, the shovels to the Gold Rush instead of mining for it yourself is the analogy A lot of people say so just giving people the tools to sort of create their own short term rental businesses.
-You know, there were a lot then but you know, now there’s three and a half million hosts on Airbnb, you know, we think about three quarters of a million people doing this professionally as a full time living.
-So there’s a lot of people out there and sort of support in their day to day decisions and investment decisions as well.
+And so that was sort of the idea is like, how do you sell, you know, this, the shovels to the Gold Rush instead of mining for it yourself is the analogy A lot of people say so just giving people the tools to sort of creating their own short-term rental businesses.
+You know, there were a lot then but you know, now there are three and a half million hosts on AirBNB, you know, we think about three-quarters of a million people doing this professionally as a full-time living.
+So there’s a lot of people out there and sort of support in their day-to-day decisions and investment decisions as well.

 Sean O’Toole 11:43